benrussell80/slope-lang/README.md

 This will store the value `3.14` of the type real to `pi`.

-Currently, the supported types are:
-- Reals
-- Integers
-- Booleans
-- Functions

-For information about future types, see [the future intended work](#The-Future).

-All values are constant.
+All values are constant (immutable).
 There exists no syntax for updating a value.
 Therefore, this is not possible:

 ```
 let pi = 3.14;